laravel/docs/passwords.md

 The `reset` method returns a "status" slug.
 This status may be translated using Laravel's [localization](/docs/{{version}}/localization) helpers in order to display a user-friendly message to the user regarding the status of their request.
 The translation of the password reset status is determined by your application's `lang/{lang}/passwords.php` language file.
 An entry for each possible value of the status slug is located within the `passwords` language file.

 Before moving on, you may be wondering how Laravel knows how to retrieve the user record from your application's database when calling the `Password` facade's `reset` method.
 The Laravel password broker utilizes your authentication system's "user providers" to retrieve database records.
 The user provider used by the password broker is configured within the `passwords` configuration array of your `config/auth.php` configuration file.
 To learn more about writing custom user providers, consult the [authentication documentation](/docs/{{version}}/authentication#adding-custom-user-providers).

+<a name="requesting-the-password-reset-link"></a>
+### Requesting The Password Reset Link

+<a name="the-password-reset-link-request-form"></a>
+#### The Password Reset Link Request Form

+First, we will define the routes that are needed to request password reset links.
+To get started, we will define a route that returns a view with the password reset link request form:

+    Route::get('/forgot-password', function () {
+        return view('auth.forgot-password');
+    })->middleware('guest')->name('password.request');

+The view that is returned by this route should have a form containing an `email` field, which will allow the user to request a password reset link for a given email address.

+<a name="password-reset-link-handling-the-form-submission"></a>
+#### Handling The Form Submission

+Next, we will define a route that handles the form submission request from the "forgot password" view.
+This route will be responsible for validating the email address and sending the password reset request to the corresponding user:

+    use Illuminate\Http\Request;
+    use Illuminate\Support\Facades\Password;

+    Route::post('/forgot-password', function (Request $request) {
+        $request->validate(['email' => 'required|email']);

+        $status = Password::sendResetLink(
+            $request->only('email')
+        );

+        return $status === Password::RESET_LINK_SENT
+                    ? back()->with(['status' => __($status)])
+                    : back()->withErrors(['email' => __($status)]);
+    })->middleware('guest')->name('password.email');

+Before moving on, let's examine this route in more detail.
+First, the request's `email` attribute is validated.
+Next, we will use Laravel's built-in "password broker" (via the `Password` facade) to send a password reset link to the user.
+The password broker will take care of retrieving the user by the given field (in this case, the email address) and sending the user a password reset link via Laravel's built-in [notification system](/docs/{{version}}/notifications).

+The `sendResetLink` method returns a "status" slug.
+This status may be translated using Laravel's [localization](/docs/{{version}}/localization) helpers in order to display a user-friendly message to the user regarding the status of their request.
+The translation of the password reset status is determined by your application's `lang/{lang}/passwords.php` language file.
+An entry for each possible value of the status slug is located within the `passwords` language file.

+You may be wondering how Laravel knows how to retrieve the user record from your application's database when calling the `Password` facade's `sendResetLink` method.
+The Laravel password broker utilizes your authentication system's "user providers" to retrieve database records.
+The user provider used by the password broker is configured within the `passwords` configuration array of your `config/auth.php` configuration file.
+To learn more about writing custom user providers, consult the [authentication documentation](/docs/{{version}}/authentication#adding-custom-user-providers).

+> **Note**
+> When manually implementing password resets, you are required to define the contents of the views and routes yourself.
+If you would like scaffolding that includes all necessary authentication and verification logic, check out the [Laravel application starter kits](/docs/{{version}}/starter-kits).

 <a name="deleting-expired-tokens"></a>
 ## Deleting Expired Tokens